Compare Medicare Supplement Plans

 Compare Medicare Plans in Your Area

 All Medigap plans pay for some of your Medicare Part A and B coinsurance.
-This will reduce or eliminate what you pay for medical care, time spent in a hospital and hospice care.
+This reduces or eliminates what you pay for medical care, time spent in a hospital and hospice care.
 However, coverage for the Part A and B deductibles varies by Medigap plan.

 Generally, the Medigap plans with better coverage are also more expensive.
 But rates change based on what company you choose and where you live.
 Your age can impact your price too, and you might pay more as you get older.
 This is partly because of state laws about whether age can be used to determine the cost of a policy.

 The Medigap plans with more coverage are more popular.
-Medigap Plan F and Plan G have very good benefits and make up nearly 73% of all Medigap enrollment.
+Medigap Plan F and Plan G have very good benefits and make up about 75% of all Medigap enrollment.

 For most people who are enrolling in a Medicare Supplement plan, Medigap Plan G is the best choice because it has the best coverage that's available to everyone.

-These plans can be expensive, with an average cost of $148 per month.
-However, that total annual cost of $1,776 means that you'll eliminate most expenses for doctors, specialists, medical tests and hospital care.
+Plan G can be expensive, with an average cost of $159 per month.
+However, that total annual cost of $1,908 means that you'll eliminate most expenses for doctors, specialists, medical tests and hospital care.

 When comparing your options, you'll see Medicare Supplement policies referred to as "plans" and Original Medicare referred to as "parts."
 Some of the names overlap, but they aren't the same type of coverage.
 Medicare Parts A and B are your Original Medicare benefits through the government, and Medigap Plans A, B and other letters are the add-on coverage.

-Also keep in mind that this coverage by letter is what's offered in 47 states and the District of Columbia.
+Also keep in mind that the standard Medigap plans with letters are only available in 47 states and the District of Columbia.
 Massachusetts, Minnesota and Wisconsin each have their own types of Medigap plans that are different from those in the rest of the country.

 Compare Medigap plan pros and cons